zoicware/ZOICWARE/UpdateNotes.md

 - moved disable hdcp to post install tweaks in nvidia autoinstall (was applied by default before)

-- added disable diag tray in nearby sharing settings to registry tweaks
+- added disable drag tray in nearby sharing settings to registry tweaks

 - fixed app privacy settings to work on new versions of 25h2 and no longer uses policies